 Extinction and the Value of Diversity

 This project is an intellectual and cultural history of extinction and biocultural diversity.
 I am currently writing a book, tentatively titled Catastrophic Thinking: Extinction and the Value of Diversity, which will be published by the University of Chicago Press.
-The book's central argument is that we can only fully appreciate why late 20th century culture became so invested in protecting and promoting diversity by more broadly investigating how ideas about biological and cultural extinction have changed over the past two hundred years.
+The book's central argument is that we can only fully appreciate why late-twentieth century culture became so invested in protecting and promoting diversity by more broadly investigating how ideas about biological and cultural extinction have changed over the past 200 years.

 The modern concern with the “biodiversity crisis” emerged directly from this new scientific understanding.
 It is often said that we are experiencing a “sixth extinction,” which is a reference to the five major mass extinctions in the geologic past documented by paleontologists, and paleontologists and ecologists have frequently participated in public and political discourse surrounding endangerment and conservation.
 What is especially significant is how the discourse of biodiversity emerged at the same time as a broader public awareness of threats to linguistic and cultural diversity.
 The first major biodiversity initiatives began in the mid-1980s, and had direct influence on, for example, UNESCO reports and workshops that began directly comparing biological and cultural diversity in the 1990s and 2000s.
 In fact, a new term was coined in the 1990s—“biocultural diversity”—which makes these links explicit.
 The broader cultural value of diversity is significantly informed by the new understanding of extinction and its consequences, but no historical account exists that explicitly brings these discourses together.